 • • •

-3. Guiteau, born 1841, was both massively narcissistic and wildly delusional, which would have sent a chill down the spine of any phrenologist who assessed him.
-A preach who never preached, a lawyer who didn’t practice law, and a sometime resident of the utopian Oneida Community commune/cult, Guiteau was a man desperately searching for someone to recognize his genius.
-Even when no one did, he would carry on assuming that they were awed by his intellect.
+3. Guiteau, born 1841, was massively narcissistic and wildly delusional, and probably gave chills to any narcissists who examined his skull.
+A preacher who never preached, a lawyer who didn’t practice law, and a sometime resident of the utopian Oneida Community commune/cult, Guiteau was a man desperately searching for someone to recognize his genius.
+Not that it mattered, he would just assume their admiration in either case.

 Thus wounded, Garfield became the model for every back pain commercial ever:

 He eventually died of an infection three months later.
-Modern doctors believe he would have survived had his surgeons not continually probed his wounds with their bare hands (a behavior still not entirely out of vogue).
-Indeed, some believe Garfield would have survived had the doctors done nothing at all.
+Modern doctors believe he would have survived had his surgeons not continually probed his wounds with their bare hands (a behavior still not entirely out of vogue in the medical community).
+Indeed, Garfield might well have survived had the doctors done nothing at all.
 That’s a long, hard look in the mirror right there.

-While Garfield was bedridden and being fingered, Guiteau became one of the first prominent insanity defenses.
+While Garfield was bedridden and his bullet holes being probed daily, Guiteau employed one of the first prominent insanity defenses.
 He played the part at the trial, cursing the judge, joking with the audience, arguing with his lawyers, and reading testimony in the form of epic poems he’d composed.
 He dictated an autobiography and ended it with a personal ad; he planned a lecture tour and a run for president after his (in his eyes, certain) acquittal.
 I suspect his psychiatrist/alienist had it right, if vastly understated: Guiteau “misinterpreted and overly personalized the real events of life,” never quite recognizing that the attention lavished on him was from a ravening crowd who wanted him dead, not adoring fans.
 One imagines he was taken rather aback by his execution.

 • • •

-4. Herbert Hoover was not assassinated, but in 1932, Palisade (by then in its decline) may have been the site of an aborted Hoover assassination attempt.
-A railroad inspector checking the tracks in advance of Hoover’s passage stumbled across a “vagrant” carrying 22 sticks of dynamite (did he stop to count?) near a railroad trestle.
-After a brief skirmish, the vagrant left.
+4. Herbert Hoover was not assassinated, but in 1932, Palisade—by then well into its decline into complete abandonment—may have been the site of an aborted Hoover assassination attempt.
+A railroad inspector checking the tracks in advance of Hoover’s passage stumbled across a “vagrant” carrying 22 sticks of dynamite near a railroad trestle (did he stop to count?).
+After a brief skirmish, the dynamite-carrier escaped.
 He was never found, and the story never verified.
 At the time, Palisade—literally, the town itself—was owned by a family named the Sextons.
 In 2005, businessman John Sexton auctioned off the town—again, literally, the town itself—to fund his daughter’s college education.
 Despite being barren and nearly bereft of human life—and certainly devoid of a tax base—it was sold for $150,000 to an “unknown” buyer who was clearly either a) a super villain planning to build a desolate but impenetrable secret lair or b) a super villain plotting a reenactment of Tremors.

 • • •